"I'm serious, Rosalie. This is very important to him."

 The words cut off in her head as suddenly as if they had been sliced with a knife.
 Her body went rigid, still and taut as stone.

-Outside Rosalie could hear that Edward had opened the truck's door, gotten out, and was moving slowly around to the other side to let his passenger out.
+Outside the truck's door opened.
+Feet that could only be Edward's had gotten out, and was moving slowly around to the other side to let his passenger out.

 There it was again.
 Eyes unmoving, frozen in concentration, she sought it out, looking for the source.
 She could feel it again, that thing.
 And again, there was that smell, less of a smell and more like a sensation in her nose, in her head, something too light to smell as much as to be felt.
 It was like the scent of jasmine on the breeze in spring, barely there and yet enough to flavor the day.